-In the Applied Laser Spectroscopy Group we develop optical methods and sensors for real-time in situ measurements of atoms and molecules in gaseous, liquid and solid samples.
+In the Applied Optics Group we develop optical methods and sensors for real-time in situ measurements of atoms and molecules in gaseous, liquid and solid samples.
 Sensitivity, selectivity and accurate quantification capability are important parameters.
 Techniques include laser absorption, photofragmentation and photothermal spectroscopy using light sources in a wide spectral range, from the ultraviolet to the mid-infrared.

 There is an increasing interest in biomass as renewable, CO2-neutral energy source.
 Rapid in situ diagnostics is needed to better understand, optimize and control processes related to thermochemical conversion (combustion and gasification) of biomass.
 The focus lies on detection of major species, gas temperature, soot and inorganic compounds, such as potassium.

 Breath gas analysis has the potential to revolutionize non-invasive point-of-care and personalized medical diagnostics.
 Further research is needed to better understand the origin of biomarker molecules and how to reliably quantify them in exhaled breath.
 The current focus is on small gasotransmitter molecules, such as carbon monoxide, and their role in respiratory diseases.